2004 Quezon City local elections

 Local elections was held in Quezon City on May 10, 2004, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the four Congressmen, and the councilors, six in each of the city's four legislative districts.

 Background

-Mayor Fernando Feliciano "Sonny" Belmonte Jr. was on his first term, and he ran for re-election for second term.
-Vice Mayor Herbert Constantine "Bistek" Bautista was on his first term, and he ran for re-election for second term, and picked by Belmonte as his running mate.
+Mayor Feliciano Belmonte Jr. was on his first term, and he ran for re-election for second term.
+Vice Mayor Herbert Bautista was on his first term, and he ran for re-election for second term, and picked by Belmonte as his running mate.
 Bautista was the running mate of the former's opponent in previous election.

-Belmonte will face former Mayor and defeated 2001 congressional candidate Ismael "Mel" Mathay Jr. of Laban ng Demokratikong Pilipino (LDP), and independent candidate Andres Co.
-While Bautista will be challenged by another actor and former Third District Councilor Fernando Cyril "Dingdong" Avanzado, Mathay's running mate.
+Belmonte will face former Mayor and defeated 2001 congressional candidate Mel Mathay of Laban ng Demokratikong Pilipino (LDP), and independent candidate Andres Co.
+While Bautista will be challenged by another actor and former Third District Councilor Dingdong Avanzado, Mathay's running mate.

 Results

 For Mayor

 Mayor Fernando Feliciano "Sonny" Belmonte Jr. defeated former Mayor Ismael "Mel" Mathay Jr..